chx2/ClientView/README.md

 # ClientView
  A simple web application for storing client notes & contact information.
-[Click for demo](https://chrish.me/clients)

 ## How to install ClientView

 ### Web Server